-Serving as trial counsel for health insurer Anthem in its proposed $50 billion acquisition of Cigna.
+Trial counsel for health insurer Anthem in its proposed $50 billion acquisition of Cigna.
 The litigation led to an important dissenting opinion in the Circuit Court for the District of Columbia, recognizing the importance of the efficiencies defense in merger cases.
-Ultimately, Anthem was vindicated by a Delaware court and relieved of its obligation to pay a break-up fee based on Cigna’s actions in opposition to the merger.
+Ultimately, Anthem was vindicated by a Delaware court and relieved of its obligation to pay a break-up fee based on Cigna's actions in opposition to the merger.

 Successful opposition to class certification on behalf of Toshiba in the Lithium Ion Batteries Antitrust Litigation.
 The Court refused to certify direct and indirect classes, a rare occurrence in price-fixing cases.

-Successful defense of Toshiba acquisition: Martin successfully represented Toshiba in acquiring a hard disk drive business from Western Digital in a complex divestiture resulting from two parallel industry mergers.
+Lead counsel in successful defense of Toshiba acquisition: Martin successfully represented Toshiba in acquiring a hard disk drive business from Western Digital in a complex divestiture resulting from two parallel industry mergers.
 This matter was one of only five shortlisted by Global Competition Review for 2012 Merger Control Matter of the Year — Asia-Pacific, Middle East & Africa.

-Successful defense of Stolt-Nielsen, in precedent setting case involving DOJ's amnesty program: Martin successfully defended Stolt-Nielsen, including by helping to secure the dismissal of a criminal indictment against the company in a four-week trial.
+Trial counsel for global shipping company Stolt-Nielsen in precedent setting case involving DOJ's amnesty program: Martin successfully defended Stolt-Nielsen, including by helping to secure the dismissal of a criminal indictment against the company in a four-week trial.
 This unprecedented case was brought against the company after it had obtained amnesty from the Department of Justice and provided critical, incriminating evidence against its co-conspirators.

 Contributing author to Getting the Deal Through: Cartel Regulation (2012-2016 editions)